Bias Binding

 This tutorial is about binding edges with bias.
 They do not fray, either in woven or knit, so can be used in very narrow strips.

-Bias tape: bulk put-up and commercial packages in standard width (others are available).
+Commercial packages in standard widths (others are available) and a roll of bulk put-up threaded through a binding attachment.
 Note that the prefolded is asymmetric, so that it can be sewn as in example C below.

-Bias strips easily stretch out, so handing them carefully is more than half the battle.
+Bias strips easily stretch out, so handle them carefully.

-For making your own bias tape, first determine the width you’ll need – it’s significantly greater than what you’d think due to TOC – “ turn of the cloth”.
-That’s the extra that wraps around the flat bits: in a standard bias binding, a full extra seam allowance’s worth.
+Making your own bias tape: first determine the width you’ll need – it’s significantly greater than what you’d think due to TOC – “ turn of the cloth”.
+That’s the extra that wraps around the flat bits: in a standard bias binding, around an extra seam allowance’s worth.

 How do you calculate it?

-I like to use long, flat-head quilter’s pins.
-Chalk (it can smudge off) or washable (or permanent!) markers, or, if you’re feeling upscale couture, a contrast basting thread.
+I like to use long, flat-head quilter’s pins instead of chalk (which can smudge off) or washable (or permanent!) markers.
+If you’re feeling upscale couture, a contrast basting thread.
 La.

-Above: quick sketch showing all pattern pieces, to be circled as they are made.
-Below: all bias pieces stacked together in a rectangle.
-They could be slipped sideways into a parallelogram if that would make the layout easier.
-Don’t bother to stairstep the short ends, just be sure the needed length is there and cut it straight.
+Top: the bias pieces stacked together in a rectangle.
+They could be slipped sideways into a parallelogram to make the layout easier.
+Don’t bother to stair-step the short ends, just be sure the needed length is there and cut it diagonally.

 What doesn’t work is to fold your yardage in half and cut diagonals: you’ll get big Vs with the center chunk unusable.

-Pin the strips onto the top corner of your fabric – hope you pre-shrunk it!
+2. Pin the strips onto the top corner of your opened-flat fabric.

-Only now do you cut apart the strips (if you can spare the pins, leave them in until ready to sew).
+6. Only now do you cut apart the strips (if you can spare the pins, leave them in until ready to sew).
+If you’ve got too many layers to cut cleanly, cut only a few at a time.

-Couture bias-binds the seams of sheer blouses with skin-colored silk (I’ve seen photos).
-Claire Shaeffer told of a woman who was loaning one of her gowns to a friend, and sent her in for slight alterations.
-They said, certainly, madame, no problem (and no charge) but it will take slightly longer as we need to redo the seam binding.
-Her friend had much darker skin.
+Claire Shaeffer told of a woman who was loaning one of her gowns to a friend, and sent her to her couture house for alterations.
+They said, certainly, madame, no problem (and no charge – they made plenty up front) but it will take slightly longer as we need to redo the seam binding for her friend’s different skin tone.

 Bias binding’s seams are sewn on- or cross-grain (so they appear as a 45° angle rather than straight across) for stability.